TomWidegren/event-platform/docs/ways-of-working.md

 ## 7. Do not change direction silently

+## Design before implementation

+For architectural refactorings:

+1. Complete the design phase first.
+2. Record the proposed design in a design draft.
+3. Review and agree on the design.
+4. Only then begin implementation.

+Avoid partially implementing an architectural idea while the design is still evolving.

+If implementation has started before the design is stable, restore the project to a consistent working state before continuing.

 If new information suggests that the agreed plan should change:

 1. Explain what new information was discovered.